hyperspy/hyperspy/doc/user_guide/tools.rst

     <EELSSpectrum, title: EELS Spectrum Image (high-loss).dm3, dimensions: (21, 42, 2048)>

-When transforming between spectrum and image classes the order in which the data array is stored in memory is modified and several functions, e.g. plotting or decomposing, will behave differently.
+When transforming between spectrum and image classes the order in which the data array is stored in memory is modified to improve performance and several functions, e.g. plotting or decomposing, will behave differently.

 Below we briefly introduce some of the most commonly used tools (methods).
 For more details about a particular method click on its name.
 For a detailed list of all the methods available see the :py:class:`~.signal.Signal` documentation.